tuzz/delta/README.md

 ## Rails Support

-Delta attempts to improve performance when the given collections are ActiveRecord relations.
-It tries to reduce the number of select queries on your database by working with scopes rather than individual records.
-This isn't perfect and won't work with old versions of Rails.
-If you have ideas of how to make this better, I'd appreciate it.
+Delta has added support for Rails applications.
+If the given collections are of class ActiveRecord::Relation, Delta will try to improve performance by reducing the number of select queries on the database.
+This isn't perfect and may not work with old versions of Rails.

 ## In the Wild